soccerdude288/FORM-SCHEMA/SCHEMA-DOCS.md

-  options?: FieldOption[]; // For select fields inlineData?: boolean;    // Use dynamic data from parent validation?: Validation; // Field validation rules
+  options?: FieldOption[]; // For select fields inlineData?: boolean;    // Use dynamic data from parent validation?: Validation; // Field validation rules tags?: string[];         // Tags for grouping and behavior }
-}
 ```